JarekErvin/JarekErvin.github.io/_posts/2016-10-20-Genre-&-Historical-Materialism.md

 24. His topic is actually cinema, not genre *per se*; this quotation comes from the documentary by Sophie Fiennes, *The Pervert’s Guide to Cinema*.
 Also, I’m just going to have to bypass the question of desire itself, which obviously relates to Žižek’s interest in the psychoanalytic tradition and so links up to big questions about music and psychoanalysis (ones too big to broach here, sadly).

 25. G. W. F. Hegel, *Phenomenology of Spirit*, trans.
 A. V. Miller (Oxford: Oxford University Press, 1977), 40; See also the equally cryptic account of it in the introduction to The Science of Logic, trans.
 George Di Giovanni (New York: Cambridge University Press, 2010), 23–43; Karl Marx, *Capital: A Critique of Political Economy*, trans.
-Ben Fowkes, vol. 1 (New York: Penguin Books, 1976), 103; Adorno, *Hegel: Three Studies, trans.
-Shierry Weber Nicholsen* (Cambridge, MA: The MIT Press, 1994), 9.
+Ben Fowkes, Vol. 1 (New York: Penguin Books, 1976), 103; Adorno, *Hegel: Three Studies*, trans.
+Shierry Weber Nicholsen (Cambridge, MA: The MIT Press, 1994), 9.

 26. See Chapter 10, “The Working Day,” in Marx, Capital, 1:340–416.

 27. Slavoj Žižek, *Less Than Nothing: Hegel And The Shadow Of Dialectical Materialism* (Brooklyn, NY: Verso, 2012), 765–766.

-28. Angela Y. Davis, “Rape, Racism, and the Capitalist Setting,” *The Black Scholar* 09:07 (1981): 24–30.
+28. Angela Y. Davis, “Rape, Racism, and the Capitalist Setting,” *The Black Scholar* 09:07 (1978): 24–30.

 29. Jamil Abdullah Al-Amin, “Press Conference,” July 27, 1967.